alastairblackwood/ROR-T1A3/README.md

 # Ethical Issues

 I used Ascii art in my programme but found it difficult to know how to properly attribute the art to the artist who spent the time creating them.
-This is of course and ethical issue as all artists should receive proper credit for their work so it is something I need to be more considerate of in the future.
+This is of course an ethical issue as all artists should receive proper credit for their work so it is something I need to be more considerate of in the future.

 # R17 Design TWO tests:

 I was sadly unable to design two functional tests for my programme.
 I attempted to write one below to test my ask method (nav.rb) to check the given user input - to return true or false - however I ran out of time to execute it properly.
-This will be an area I will look at in greater detail and ensure I undertand how to implement it properly moving forward.
+This will be an area I will look at in greater detail and ensure I understand how to implement it properly moving forward.

     require_relative '../ROR-T1A3/lib/nav.rb'